-has an expanded Build mode.
-You can now create large houses, going up to four floors, with new types of wallpapers, carpets, stairs, fireplaces, and more.
-You can connect parts of your house via a deck or patio, or a balcony-type catwalk.
+The Sims 2 has an expanded Build mode.
+The player can now create large houses, going up to four floors, with new types of wallpapers, carpets, stairs, fireplaces, and more.
+The player can connect parts of their house via a deck or patio, or a balcony-type catwalk.

 The biggest change to the game is aging and fears/aspirations.
-Your Sims will now age, from a newborn to a toddler to a child to an adult and finally, to a senior.
-Your Sims will also eventually die of old age (or other means, for evil players), but there is a way to prolong your Sims youth.
+The Sims will now age, from a newborn, onto a toddler, then to a child, then to an adult, and then finally to a senior.
+The Sims will also eventually die of old age (although they can die earlier by other means), but there is a way to prolong a Sims youth.

 Fears and aspirations are just that.
 Each Sim has different fears and aspirations that must be avoided and met, respectively.
-If your Sim has a fear of a loved one dying, your Sim will experience difficulty for a time after the person dies.
-If your Sim has aspirations to get to the top of the corporate ladder, he'll earn aspiration points, which eventually turn into a Platinum meter.
-When enough points have been reached, you can buy special items, like a Money Tree which releases bags of money every so often.
-Meeting your Sims fear results in his aspiration points being lowered.
+If a Sim has a fear of a loved one dying, the Sim will experience difficulty for a time after that person dies.
+If a Sim has aspirations to get to the top of the corporate ladder, the Sim will earn aspiration points, which eventually turn into a Platinum meter.
+When enough points have been reached, the player can buy special items, like a Money Tree which releases bags of money every so often.
+Meeting a Sims fear results in their aspiration points being lowered.

-Your Sims also have memories, which they will use to remember things throughout the course of their lives.
-This can deeply impact gameplay depending on how you play.
+Sims also have memories, which they will use to remember things throughout the course of their lives.
+This can deeply impact gameplay depending on how the game is played.

-The last major addition is the ability to create movies using your Sims.
-You can capture actions, and edit the video to make a movie of sorts.
-You have the option of adding special effects, like slow motion or blur.
+The last major addition is the ability to create movies using Sims.
+The player can capture the Sims actions, and then edit the video to make a movie of sorts.
+The player has the option of adding special effects, like slow motion or blur.

 Part of the Following Groups

 - Gameplay feature: Interior decorating